joshIsac/reinforcement_learning_project/README.md

+THIS IS A GROUP PROJECT DONE BY JOSHWIN ISAC AND SAI DARSHAN

 BLACK JACK:
 We all know about the game Black Jack game also known to be 21 a card game where players try to get closer to 21 than the dealer and